LONDON, Nov. 18, 2014 /PRNewswire/ -- Product Synopsis

 What makes this report unique and essential to read?

-"The Global Biometric Systems Market 2014-2024" provides detailed analysis of the current industry size and growth expectations from 2014 to 2024, including highlights of key growth stimulators.
-It also benchmarks the industry against key global markets and provides detailed understanding of emerging opportunities in specific areas.
+"The Global Military Simulation and Virtual Training Systems Market 2014–2024" provides detailed analysis of the current industry size and growth expectations from 2014 to 2024, including highlights of key growth stimulators.
+It also benchmarks the industry against key global markets, and provides detailed understanding of emerging opportunities in specific areas.

 Key Features and Benefits

-The report provides detailed analysis of the market for biometric systems during 2014-2024, including the factors that influence why countries are investing or cutting expenditure on biometric systems.
+The report provides detailed analysis of the market for military simulation and virtual training systems during 2014–2024, including factors that influence why countries are investing or cutting expenditure on military simulation and virtual training systems.
 It provides detailed expectations of growth rates and projected total expenditure.

 Key Market Issues